COVID-19 and Children with Asthma

 - Face coverings can also help reduce the risk of catching other viruses that can trigger asthma.

-- There are several choices for face coverings, and a family should choose whichever is most comfortable for the child.
-It does not have to be a paper mask as is worn in the hospital.
-A cloth face mask is perfectly appropriate for a school setting.
+- Your family should choose the mask which is most comfortable for the child.
+Non-cloth masks may offer more protection against transmission of the virus.
 It is safe for children with asthma to wear masks for extended periods of time, such as during the school day.

 Common Concerns about Wearing Face Masks